thewulf7/adapter/README.md

 # QuickAdapter
-A quick adapter library for ListView , GridView , RecyclerView and ExpandableListView on android .
+A quick adapter library for ListView , GridView , RecyclerView and ExpandableListView on android.

 # RecyclerView , ListView , GrideView
 * Generate map objects(tables and data views) from an existing sqlite file